+Challenge number Detail of challenge

+1 Children's mental health and wellbeing

-Challenge number Detail of challenge 1 Assessments and observations using CPOMs and discussions with teachers and other professionals suggest disadvantaged pupils have greater difficulties regulating their emotions which leads to disruptive behaviour and lack of engagement in learning and lessons.
+Greater difficulties regulating emotions leading to disruptive behaviour and lack of engagement in learning and lessons.

+0 Di :

+2 Phonics

+Greater difficulties with phonics than their peers, negatively impacting on their development as early readers.

+3 Reading

-2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
-3 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with reading fluency and confidence than their peers.
-This negatively impacts their ability to access the wider curriculum.
-4 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+Greater difficulties with reading fluency and confidence than their peers, negatively impacting on their ability to access the wider curriculum.

+4 Language skills and communication

+Underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.

+5 Below ARE

+Assessments, observations, and discussions with staff and other professionals indicate that disadvantaged pupils arrive below age related expectations with low starting points in FS2 baseline.

+6 Parental engagement

+Disadvantaged pupils are not ready to enter full-time school due to lack of parental engagement.
+There is limited support at home to complete homework tasks and other extra-curricular activities set.

+7 Attendance

+Our attendance data indicates that attendance among disadvantaged pupils has been between 3% lower than for non-disadvantaged pupils.

+8 Extra-curricular opportunities

-5 Assessments, observations, and discussions with staff and other professionals indicate that disadvantaged pupils arrive below age related expectations with low starting points.
-6 Assessments, observations and discussions with staff and other professionals indicate that our disadvantaged pupils are not ready to enter full-time school due to lack of parental engagement.
-7 Our attendance data over the last year (20-21) indicates that attendance among disadvantaged pupils has been between 3% lower than for non-disadvantaged pupils.
-8 Discussions with pupils and analysis of extra-curricular activities indicate that disadvantaged pupils do not attend after school clubs in line with non-disadvantaged pupils and do not therefore receive the same experiences and opportunities.
+Discussions with pupils and analysis of extra-curricular activities indicate that disadvantaged pupils do not attend after school clubs in line with non-disadvantaged pupils and do not therefore receive the same experiences and opportunities.